Yes, you read that correctly. Mess free painting!

 Lay out a selection along with a bowl of water.

-Show the kids what to do and then leave them to it!
+Show the kids how to dip the tools in the water and dab them onto the canvas and then leave them to it!

 All you need is some cornstarch, food colouring and kid friendly body soap…just in case they decide to paint themselves too!